Access to Student Support

 Living in residence halls provide a supportive environment as well as an academic advantage.
 Explore our residence halls and learn more about our Living-Learning Communities, connecting you to environments to support your interest and passions!

-With eight locations across campus and 30 different eateries including four national brands, there is something to suit everyone’s taste and needs on Ball State University’s campus!
+With locations in 10 buildings across campus and over thirty different eateries, there is something to suit everyone's taste and needs on Ball State University's campus!
 We even have a nutritionist and do all we can to meet your dietary needs.

 Career Resources

 Wondering which careers or majors may be right for you?
-Take the free Myers-Briggs Type Indicator assessment and see what careers and Ball State majors may be a good match for your personality type.
+Take one of our personality assessments and see what careers and Ball State majors may be a good match for your personality type.

 Career Center